Religion, Philosophy and Ethics

 In Key Stage 3 Religion, Philosophy and Ethics we follow a thematic approach, studying a range of themes within the six main world religions, so that that students can both learn about religions and from religions.

-Year 8: Symbols & Actions; Identity & Belonging; Justice & Fairness.
+Year 8: Symbols & Actions; Sources of Wisdom; Justice & Fairness.
+British Values

-Year 9: Ultimate Questions; Human Responsibility & Values; Justice & Fairness.
+Year 9: Ultimate Questions; Human Responsibility & Values; Faith, Culture & Media.

 In Key Stage 4 Religion, Philosophy and Ethics, all students have option to study Full Course GCSE Religious Studies.
 We currently follow the Linear OCR GCSE Specification.